PSP-Archive/PSP-Archive.github.io/_posts/2022-03-26-PSP_programming_languages.md

 There used to be dozens of sites and webpages devoted solely to C/C++ coding and tutorials for PSP, but nearly all have vanished over the years.
 A few surviving resources are gathered [on this page](https://github.com/PSP-Archive/docs#learning-resources).

 More recently, Iridescence published a series of [PSP coding tutorials](https://www.youtube.com/watch?v=35q-7ITBzSk&list=PLwIRcsl57ziPsDYCi6bgO-W9qqAwuW3Mk) on YouTube.
+The [PSP-Dev Wiki](http://psp-dev.org/) also hosts a few resources.

 #### Libraries

-Countless libraries, game engines, guides and other resources were created for making it easier to code in C/C++ on PSP.
+Countless libraries, game engines, guides and other resources were created to make it easier to code in C/C++ on PSP.
 Here are some of them:

 - Docs for [OSLib-MOD](https://psp-archive.github.io/OSLib-MOD/).
 The original OldSchool Library by Brunni was widespread in the PSP homebrew scene.
 - [NGE](https://github.com/PSP-Archive/NGE2) - a library popular in the Chinese PSP scene.
 - [DX Library Portable](https://github.com/PSP-Archive/dxlibp) - widely used by Japanese homebrew devs.
 A more up-to-date [Kai version](https://github.com/PSP-Archive/dxlibp-kai) also exists.
+- [ADQuake](https://github.com/st1x51/ADQuake) - engine for Quake mods by by Crow_Bar and st1x51.
 - [LTE Game Engine](https://github.com/PSP-Archive/LTE) - an engine based on Irrlicht 1.0.
+A demo built with this engine is available [here](https://archive.org/details/demo-21072006.7z).
+[Republic of Zombies](https://archive.org/details/republicof-zombies-vinicial-cfplus-en.-7z) is one game that uses this engine.
-- [ODE for LTE Game Engine](https://github.com/PSP-Archive/ODE-for-LTE) - integrate the Open Dynamics Engine.
+- [ODE for LTE Game Engine](https://github.com/PSP-Archive/ODE-for-LTE) - integrates LTE with the Open Dynamics Engine.
 - [JGE++](https://github.com/PSP-Archive/JGE) - a hardware accelerated 2D game SDK for PSP.
 - [AMGLib-Plus](https://github.com/PSP-Archive/AMGLib-Plus) - 3D graphics engine.
+- [Dungeons Engine 2](https://github.com/PSP-Archive/Dungeons-Engine-2) - this engine is discussed more in detail [here](https://psp-archive.github.io/games/dungeons-3d-engine.html).
 - [openTRI](https://github.com/PSP-Archive/openTri) - game engine.
 - [xlab](https://github.com/PSP-Archive/xlab) - game engine, used by [Battlegrounds III](https://archive.org/details/battlegrounds-3.7z).
 - [gLib2D](https://github.com/PSP-Archive/gLib2D) - lightweight 2D graphics library.